JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ContinuousDS
 ```
 ---
-There are two major differences compared to the discrete case:
+There are two major differences compared to the `DiscreteDS` case:

 1. The second field `eom!` ends with an `!` to remind users that it is an in-place
    function.
 This is necessary because the integration of continuous systems using
    [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl)
    is much better this way.
-2. Automated Jacobian function evaluation is not yet supported due to the dissonance
+2. Automated Jacobian function evaluation is not yet supported.
-   of the interfaces of [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) and [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)

-Notice that providing a Jacobian is not necessary, since currently it is only used by
+Notice that providing a Jacobian is necessary when you want to use
 the function [`lyapunovs`](lyapunovs/#DynamicalSystems.lyapunovs).
 If you do provide a Jacobian,
 it is best if it returns an `SMatrix`, just like with the discrete systems case.